You want smart political talk without the meltdowns?

 So there's not going to be a sense of urgency from these department heads and cabinet secretaries to even come before Congress for a long time.

-No, that's that's absolutely right.
+No, that's absolutely right.

-Uh and they they think presidents come and go and all this, and they're really in charge.
+And they think presidents come and go and all this, and they're really in charge.

-And the Washington Post ran a front page story about all these uh career bureaucrats who were plotting to you know screw up his agenda and overturn it and block it wherever they could, and they were reaching out to former Obama staffers and all this kind of thing.
+And the Washington Post ran a front-page story about all these career bureaucrats who were plotting to, you know, screw up his agenda and overturn it and block it wherever they could.

-Well, that's bad enough as it is, but when you get in this kind of thing into the Department of Justice.
+Well, that's bad enough as it is, but when you get this kind of thing into the Department of Justice, wow, that's pretty dangerous, I think.

-And the person that's gonna lead that is Jim Jordan, and I don't think anyone would question whether or not he has any fight in him and whether he's not.
+And the person that's going to lead that is Jim Jordan, and I don't think anyone would question whether or not he has any fight in him and whether he's a high-energy guy, like Trump would say, you know, and I mean, he's passionate about it.

 I know he's on my oversight committee.

-Of course, he's also chairman of the judiciary committee.
+Of course, he's also chairman of the Judiciary Committee.

 We work together on a lot of things.

-A lot of my investigations overlap with stuff judiciary is doing with respect to the Department of Justice.
+A lot of my investigations overlap with stuff the judiciary is doing with respect to the Department of Justice.

-I mean who who authorized this they don't have the authority not just to to censor free speech, but they don't have the authority to create these massive divisions with eighty employees and to dull out, you know, we've heard three and a half million dollars to Twitter, just think how much they gave Google and Facebook for the same thing.
+They don't have the authority not just to censor free speech, but they don't have the authority to create these massive divisions with 80 employees and to dole out, you know, we've heard $3.5 million to Twitter.

 Congress doesn't.